Philip W. Johnston: 1996 Congressional election

 In 1996, Johnston was a Democratic candidate for Congress in the 10th District of Massachusetts.
 Johnston was initially declared the winner, and an official recount in several contested towns preserved Johnston's victory, though by a narrower margin.
 Following the recount, Bill Delahunt sought judicial review in the Massachusetts Superior Court.
 Judge Elizabeth Donovan conducted a de novo review of the contested ballots and declared Delahunt the victor by a 108-vote margin.
 The case was appealed to the Massachusetts Supreme Judicial Court, which upheld the lower court ruling.
 The case is also noteworthy for the issue of "hanging chads" in punch-card voting machines, and was later referenced as a precedent by the Florida Supreme Court in Gore v.
 Harris during the 2000 United States presidential election recount in Florida.

+Death

+Johnston died from a stroke on April 5, 2025, at the age of 80.